ajperillo19/UCF-REU-2025/Co_Mon/README.md

 # Optimization for a Cobalt Mono-Layer Structure

 * Within this directory, you will find three folders: 'Mon_Cutoff', 'Mon_Cutoff', 'Mon_KP'.
-'Mon_Cutoff" contains scripts necessary
-for performing relevant optimizations for the Cobalt mono-layer.
+'Mon_Cutoff" which contain scripts necessary to perform relevant optimizations for the Cobalt mono-layer.

 * Each folder contains at least: a job script, denoted by the file tag .sh, and extraction script that extracts the relevant data, a make script that generates QE input files, a minimizing script that finds the minimum parameter needed for an energy convergence of 1 meV,